software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Generate a Swagger documentation for the project as described above.
 Add proper name and description for all REST controller classes using the `@Tag` annotation.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 Also add the `@ApiResponses` annotation with an `@ApiResponse` annotation for each success and error response.
 >
-> Test the REST API endpoints you have implemented by opening the endpoint's documentation and clicking the "Try it out" button.
+> Test all the REST API endpoints you have implemented by opening the endpoint's documentation and clicking the "Try it out" button.
 Remember to also test that the error responses work properly.
 For example send a request to the endpoint wich returns the questions of a quiz with an id path parameter value of a non-existing quiz.
 Add a link to the Swagger documentation (at <http://localhost:8080/swagger-ui/index.html>) under a "REST API" subheading in the `README.md` file.

 ## Communication between frontend and backend

 With REST APIs we can _separate_ the client application from the server application.
 In web applications these client applications are commonly called _frontend applications_.
+Together these components construct a _full stack application_.

 The communication between the frontend application and the backend application is performed using the JavaScript's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 The Fetch API provides the `fetch` function, which can be used to send a HTTP request to a specific URL: